lofcz/vietconghd/README.md

 ## Building

-Vietcong HD Remaster currently targets `.net fw 4.7.2` to produce small binaries.
-After cloning the repository and restoring it, building should work in any standard IDE (JetBrains, Visual Studio).
-The build produces a single executable with all resources embedded.
+Vietcong HD Remaster currently targets `.net framework 4.7.2` to produce small binaries.
+After cloning and restoring the repository, building should work in any standard IDE (JetBrains, Visual Studio).
+The build creates a single executable with all resources embedded.